luizfrsantana/Final-Project-Library/README.md

 5. scripts
 Includes JavaScript and jQuery code used throughout the application for enhanced interactivity.

+6. Data
+"data/borrowingData.json":
+Use this path if the file is in the current directory or a subdirectory named "data" within the current directory.

+"../data/borrowingData.json":
+Use this path if the file is in a directory named "data" one level above the current directory.

+Choose the appropriate path based on your project structure, ensuring that your file paths are relative to the location where your code is executed.
+Relative paths enhance code portability, allowing it to be moved across directories without needing to adjust file paths.

 Getting Started
 To begin, make sure to set up a PHP server and navigate to the Index page.
 From there, you can explore the various features and functionalities provided by the library web application.